Four of Canberra's best mountain bike trails

 Afterwards

 Need some fuel?
-Try Capital Brewing Co featuring Brodburger at Fyshwick; Three Mills Bakery at Majura Park or grabbing some vino at Mount Majura Vineyard to take home.
+Try Capital Brewing Co and Brodburger, Three Mills Bakery, or some Mount Majura Vineyard winery to take home and enjoy.

 What’s nearby?

-Mount Majura Vineyard, The Truffle Farm, IKEA and the Majura Park shopping centre, Vertikal Indoor Snow Sports at Fyshwick, Blockhaus Bouldering, Canberra Outlet Centre.
+Treetops Adventure, Mount Majura Vineyard, The Truffle Farm, BlocHaus Bouldering, and the Canberra Outlet Centre.

 Discover more with Trail Towns